-Numbers and Operations in Base Ten Standards for N 1athematical Practice MP.1.
+Numbers and Operations in Base Ten Standards for Mathematical Practice MP.1.
 Make sense of problems and persevere in solving them.
 MP.5.
 Use appropriate tools strategically.
 MP.2.
 Reason abstractly and quantitatively.
 MP.6.
 Attend to precision.
 MP.3.
 Construct viable arguments and critique the reasoning of others.
 MP.7.
 Look for and make use of structure.
 MP.4.
 Model with mathematics.
 MP.8.
 Look for and express regularity in repeated reasoning.
+Cluster: Use place value understanding and properties of enerations to add and subtract

 Cluster: Use place value understanding and properties of operations to add and subtract.
 Standards Clarifications KY.2.NBT.5 Fluently add and subtract within 100 using strategies based on place value, properties of operations and/or the relationship between addition and subtraction.
 MP.2, MP.8 Students solve addition and subtraction tasks (with sums and differences within 100) efficiently, accurately, flexibly and appropriately.
 Being fluent means students choose flexibly among methods and strategies to solve contextual and mathematical problems, they understand and explain their approaches and they produce accurate answers efficiently.
 Note: Reaching fluency is an ongoing process that will take much of the year.
 Students are not expected to use an algorithm for addition and subtraction until grade 4.
 45 + 36 = Students can solve this problem many ways.
 Student one counted the tens first, so 10, 20, 30, 40, 50, 60, 70.
 Then they counted the ones, 71, 72, 73, 74, 75, 76, 77, 78, 79, 80, 81.
-So $45+36=81$ Student two broke 36 into $30+1+5$ .
-Then gave five from 36 to the 45 to make 50 because 50 is a friendly number.
-Then added $30+50$ to make 80.
+So 45+36=81 Student two broke 36 into 30+1+5.
+Then gave 5 from 36 to the 45 to make 50 because 50 is a friendly number.
+Then added 30+50 to make 80.
 Finally added 1 to 80 to get 81.
-So $45+36=81$ .
-Coherence KY.1.NBT.4->KY.2.NBT.5->KY.3.NBT.2
+So 45+36=81.
+Coherence KY.1.NBT.4→KY.2.NBT.5→KY.3.NBT.2